Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Conclusion

 We have investigated numerical schemes for the approximation of the first and second moment of the solution of a hyperbolic problem with stochastic coefficients.
 We investigated the cases where the coefficient is given by a Gaussian process and a Gaussian/L\'evy random field.
 We introduced an adaptive scheme for the time-dependent problem which takes into account the special features of the Ornstein--Uhlenbeck process.
 Further, we gave closed form solutions for the (moments of the) distribution of the solution in the time-dependent case.
 We investigated the characteristic curves of the space-dependent problem where the stochastic coefficient is modeled by a Gaussian or L\'evy random field.
 We showed that the characteristic curves have finite variance.
 In the simulations, we put emphasize on the dependency of the correlation, mean and variance.

-We presented Monte Carlo based approximations for the distribution of the solutions of the stochastic partial differential equations for both the time and the space dependent case.
+We presented Monte Carlo based approximations for the distribution of the solutions to the stochastic partial differential equations for both the time- and the space-dependent case.
 We presented error plots showing convergence when applicable or showed self-convergence.
-Naturally, the Monte Carlo approach could be extended to computationally advantageous multilevel methods, see for instance \cite{BL12, MSS}.
+Naturally, the Monte Carlo approach could be extended to computationally advantageous multilevel methods, see for instance~\cite{BL12, MSS}.
 For the space-dependent case, the numerical experiments suggest that the average speed of propagation intricately depends on the underlying Gaussian random field.

-Finally, since we believe in reproducible science, the python scripts used to create the results in this paper are available at \cite{FGF}.
+Finally, since we believe in reproducible science, the python scripts used to create the results in this paper are available at~\cite{FGF}.